Sunny with a High Near 27

 Today

-Mostly sunny, with a high near 27.
-Wind chill values as low as zero.
-West southwest wind around 14 mph, with gusts as high as 20 mph.
+Mostly sunny, with a high near 31.
+West southwest wind 5 to 8 mph.

 Tonight

-Partly cloudy, with a low around 10.
-South southwest wind around 6 mph.
+Partly cloudy, with a low around 11.
+South southwest wind 3 to 6 mph.

 Saturday